apollographql/apollo-client/react-docs/source/initialization.md

 <h2 id="fragment-matcher">Using Fragments on unions and interfaces</h2>

 By default, Apollo Client doesn't require any knowledge of the GraphQL schema, which means it's very easy to set up and works with any server and supports even the largest schemas.
-However, as your usage of Apollo and GraphQL becomes more sophisitcated, you may start using fragments on interfaces or unions.
+However, as your usage of Apollo and GraphQL becomes more sophisticated, you may start using fragments on interfaces or unions.
 Here's an example of a query that uses fragments on an interface:

 ```
 query {